masterofobzene/UserScriptRepo/INFOS/ImageFap User Gallery Hider.md

 ### USAGE:
 ---------------
 Just click the red X button on the avatar of the offender.
+After applying to a user or many in the page, reload so it applies to ALL instances of the same user.

 ### WHY?: